-If the plant isn’t watered, it will dry out and die, but if the plant is watered too often, it doesn’t have enough access to air, and the plant will drown.
+If the plant isn’t watered, it will dry out and die.
+If the plant is watered too often, it doesn’t have enough access to air, and the plant will drown.
 In my experience, the most common error in gardening is overwatering.

-On the other hand, just as with people, too much air and too little water causes dehydration, but of the two scenarios, slight dehydration is a less traumatic experience than a slight drowning.
+On the other hand, just as with people, too much air and too little water cause dehydration.
+Out of the two scenarios, slight dehydration is a less traumatic experience than a slight drowning.
 While creating a watering schedule, a little too dry is a smaller error than a little too wet.
 Here is a roundup of some common growing systems.

-This is considered a hydroponic method of growing since plants are not grown in soil, but the experience is similar to growing in soil, which makes them a good choice for the average houseplant.
-There are a variety of soil alternatives that can be used, each with slightly different watering needs, since some hold water longer than others.
+This is considered a hydroponic method of growing since plants are not grown in soil.
+The experience is similar to growing in soil, which makes them a good choice for the average houseplant.
+There are a variety of soil alternatives that can be used, each with slightly different watering needs since some hold water longer than others.

-If the flowerpot is filled with a grow medium, and set in a tray with water, it is a passive hydroponic system.
-As the media dries, capillary action draws water to the roots either directly from the tray or through a wick, although in practical applications, occasionally watering the top of the media to introduce new solution can help flush the media.
+If the flowerpot is filled with a grow medium and set in a tray with water, it is a passive hydroponic system.
+As the media dries, capillary action draws water to the roots either directly from the tray or through a wick.
+In practical applications, occasionally watering the top of the media to introduce new solution can help flush the media.

 Sprinkler systems use pumped water to spray the top of the media, which soaks down to the root system.
 Aeration is achieved by using fresh water and allowing the media to partially dry before watering.
 Sprinkler systems are often run to waste, meaning runoff is not recovered, or as part of a recirculating system.

 They are inexpensive, but generally less exact than other systems.
-The spray can be difficult to contain, and therefore traditional sprinkler systems are not recommended for a home indoor garden where water damage may result.
+The spray can be difficult to contain, which is why traditional sprinkler systems are not recommended for a home indoor garden where water damage may result.